Make Money Trolling The Internet (especially on Hubpages and blogging)!

-Recently, while perusing the back alleys of HubPages, I ran across a strange and comical person with a genius approach to Hubbing.
+While perusing the dark recesses of HubPages, I ran across a strange and comical person with a genius approach to Hubbing.
 Writing hubs about philosophical concepts, beliefs and various related things.
 He expounds on a range of related topics.

-The author, taking on an argumentative tone and pretentiousness, proceeded to argue with me via comments on his hub.
-All had the same flair for inept knowledge that his hub had.
-It was incensed by his tone.
-So, I commented back and the he would, so on and so forth.
+The author, taking on an argumentative, pretentious tone, proceeds to argue via the comment section on his hub.
+All with the same flair for inept knowledge that his hub had.
+Incensed by his tone, one is drawn into commenting back.
+The author replies in kind, so on and so forth.

 First!
 What is Trolling?
 Let this guy tell you...